 ELECTION RESULTS: Successfully increased votership from 7% to 35%, with a 91.6% voting 'yes'.

-Challenge: In order to combat Unitrans' growing budget deficit, my team was tasked with creating an unbiased message campaign to encourage a >13% increase in student voter-ship for the 2019 Winter Quarter student body election.
+Challenge: In order to combat Unitrans' growing budget deficit, my design team was tasked with creating a message campaign to encourage an increase in student voter-ship for the 2019 UCD election.

 Alternative Arrangements & Styles

 On Campus Materials